arunkumar9t2/arunkumar.dev/_posts/2021-05-07-jetpack-compose-for-non-ui-tree-construction-and-code-generation.md

 #### Applier, Composition and Compose Nodes

-Compose has few APIs that allows us to add capabilties to manage tree of any type.
+Compose has few APIs that allows us to add capabilties to manage tree of any type, let's go about them one by one.

 ##### Applier

-The entry point to this is the `Applier` [interface](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/runtime/runtime/src/commonMain/kotlin/androidx/compose/runtime/Applier.kt) which will be used by Compose compiler plugin to modify the tree.
+The entry point to tree management is the `Applier` [interface](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/runtime/runtime/src/commonMain/kotlin/androidx/compose/runtime/Applier.kt) which will be used by Compose compiler plugin to modify the tree.
 We have full freedom to choose the tree implementation of our choice, the `Applier` abstraction simply gives callbacks at the right places to modify the tree way we want.

 A simple implementation of `Applier` that can add nodes to a tree looks like below.